phomie/leadtech_test_/README.md

     - Check the consent box.
     - Paste an email address into the field.
     - Push the submit button
+    - You will find the data in the application memory tap of the devtools of chrome

 9. Testing Notes
   - I am testing in the index.js file the origin of the request.